alphagov/govuk-import-export-prototype/guide/starting-to-export/export-licences.markdown

 ##Special rules

-You will need a licence to send certain goods and technologies or share classified information with someone based overseas.
+You must have a licence to send certain goods and technologies, or share classified information with someone based overseas.
 This applies whether you’re exporting within or outside the EU and includes:

 - [arms, military or 'dual use' goods and services](/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.html)
 - [law enforcement and torture goods](/guidance/get-a-licence-to-export-law-enforcement-and-torture-goods.html)